da4asandbox/modules-css/test-essay/README.md

 ## Module Readings
 Through this module, students will engage with the following texts either in their entirety or in excerpts:
-“Chapter 2: Collect, Analyze, Imagine, Teach” in Catherine D’Ignazio and Lauren Klein, Data Feminism (MIT Press, 2020) Dan Bouk, “Standing on the Crater of a Volcano”
+- “Chapter 2: Collect, Analyze, Imagine, Teach” in Catherine D’Ignazio and Lauren Klein, Data Feminism (MIT Press, 2020)
+- Dan Bouk, “Standing on the Crater of a Volcano”
-Dan Bouk, House Arrest https://datasociety.net/wp-content/uploads/2021/04/House-Arrest-Dan-Bouk.pdf - 1920s apportionment
+- Dan Bouk, House Arrest https://datasociety.net/wp-content/uploads/2021/04/House-Arrest-Dan-Bouk.pdf - 1920s apportionment
-Jessica Marie Johnson, “Markup Bodies”
+- Jessica Marie Johnson, “Markup Bodies”

 ## Schedule of Activities:

+### {.tabs style=height:400px}

+#### Day 2
+.ve-media wc:Sunflower_sky_backdrop.jpg right
+This example adds the `right` positioning attribute to the `.ve-media` tag to position the media viewer on the right side of the page.
+The width is set to 50% of the essay size and the height will be automatically calculated to preserve the aspect ratio of the source item.
-### Day 2.1: Data Histories
+.1: Data Histories
 “Chapter 2: Collect, Analyze, Imagine, Teach” in Catherine D’Ignazio and Lauren Klein, Data Feminism (MIT Press, 2020) HOLC redlining activity for Denver: https://dsl.richmond.edu/panorama/redlining/#loc=12/39.71/-105.061&city=denver-co

-### Day 2.2: Slavery and Data
+#### Day 2.2: Slavery and Data
 Jessica Marie Johnson, “Markup Bodies”
 Data Ethnography project overview and practice: https://cblevins.github.io/f21-data/in-class/transatlantic-slave-trade-database/
 Workshop: Tabular data and spreadsheet functions

-### Day 2.3: The US Census
+#### Day 2.3: The US Census
 Dan Bouk, readings https://datasociety.net/wp-content/uploads/2021/04/House-Arrest-Dan-Bouk.pdf Digitization and Optical Character Recognition (OCR) Chronicling America
 Transcription project

-### Day 2.4: Working with Census Data
+#### Day 2.4: Working with Census Data

 ## Workshop: Structuring datasets